Shawen17/Logistics-service/README.md

 ### Starting the application

-To start application run the following command from the root directory
+To start the application, add the provided `.env` file to the root directory of the project.
+This file contains the environment variables needed by the `docker-compose` file.
+Then, run the following command.

 ```Bash
 docker compose up -d